jingyuanchan/jingyuanchan/README.md

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=flat-square&logo=gmail&logoColor=white)](mailto:jingyuanchen1423@gmail.com)
 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=jingyuanchan.jingyuanchan&style=flat-square&color=0088cc) ![](https://komarev.com/ghpvc/?username=JingyuanChen1423)

-I'm an incoming undergraduate student pursuing a Bachelors's in Computer Science and Cognitive Science🎓 at the University of Rochester 🏛.
+I'm an undergraduate student pursuing a Bachelors's in Computer Science and Cognitive Science🎓 at the University of Rochester 🏛.
 I'm an enthusiast who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that, I also am doing research on computer vision, pattern recognition, and machine learning. 👨🏻‍💻 My main research direction is high-level and mid-level vision tasks, including video understanding, object detection, etc.🕸️.

 Joined Github this year.